urinalcaketopper/fddl/readme.md

 print(`The square of $number is ${math.square($number)}`);
 ```

-(Note: This feature is under development, and string interpolation is planned for a future update.)
+(Note: This feature is under development, and string interpolation is planned for the future.)

 ---